 How We Tested Women’s Hiking Shoes

 Our female testing team lives across the United States, from Oahu to New England, and they spend tons of time hiking local trails.
-Our lead tester was in her college’s backpacking club and has done numerous overnight trips and countless day hikes since.
+Rebecca Parsons and Rebecca Sperry took on the bulk of the testing.
+Parsons was in her college’s backpacking club and has done numerous overnight trips and countless day hikes since.
 She’s also an avid runner and prefers to do most of her miles on trails.
 To test out these hiking shoes, we took all options to our local trails and tested them out in as many conditions as we could — dry, wet, flat, hilly — to see how they performed.

 Women’s Hiking Shoes Buyer’s Guide